 How many dreams or people with confirmed dreams will it take for people to accept that the dreams’ prophecy in Acts 2:17-18 is being fulfilled in the Continuing Church of God and, to this degree, in no other church?

 Jesus taught that “by the mouth of two or three witnesses every word may be established” (Matthew 18:16).

-Isn’t seven people with confirmed dreams enough to take them seriously?
+Isn’t seven people with confirmed dreams related specifically to the Continuing Church of God enough to take them seriously?

 It is bizarre that so many people who claim to believe in Bible prophecy are so dismissive of dreams.

 Laodicea is made up of two Greek words which basically mean “people decide” or “people judge.”
 These are Christian people who ARE NOT deciding by God’s biblical criteria, but their own (often as influenced by others).
-And while divine interventions like healings can occur among all Christian groups consistent with James 5:13-17, in the end times, dreams are listed as signs in the last days.
+And while divine interventions like healings can occur among all Christian groups consistent with James 5:13-17, in the end times, dreams are listed as something the Holy Spirit will cause or have manifested in the last days.

 The reality, based on Jesus’ words in Revelation 3 to the churches, is that most end time Christians will not be Philadelphian–and it is the Philadelphians that have the work that Jesus praised (Revelation 3:7-13).
 It is the non-Philadelphians that will not accept dreams from God or listening to His prophets until it is too late (cf. Revelation 3).

 The biblical reality is that true prophets have always been rejected by many.
-Remember what Jesus said:
+Consider what Jesus taught:

 41 He who receives a prophet in the name of a prophet shall receive a prophet’s reward.
 And he who receives a righteous man in the name of a righteous man shall receive a righteous man’s reward.
 (Matthew 10:41)